 We understand every property is different.
 We advise you to look at current sales in the area, attend auctions of comparable properties and monitor results online.
 We have access to our own sales database, and will examine every comparable sale before recommending a price range and the best method of sale.
 We look at the current economic indicators, the state of the market, the current level of buyer activity and the social and political trends before arriving at our best and most accurate appraisal.
 At all times we guide you through the process and our ultimate goal is always to exceed your expectations.

 The marketing of your property is an integral part of selling your property.
-At Ray White North East we have a balanced and specific marketing campaign along with access to our powerful database of active buyers further enhancing your chances of an exceptional result.
+All Adelaide have a balanced and specific marketing campaign along with access to our powerful database of active buyers further enhancing your chances of an exceptional result.
 Our agents and marketing team will tailor an appropriate campaign to suit your property and needs.
 We secure the most competitive rates across all digital media because of our agency profile and long standing relationships with all media outlets.
 We know that terrific sales are achieved when marketing creates a sense of excitement and urgency.
 One thing is clear.
 Well positioned and well planned marketing can sometimes be the difference between a good and a great result!

 The appropriate time to sell is not heavily dependent on seasonal factors.
 During Spring and Autumn, there is a larger volume of available properties, leaving the other months in the year with less stock but a sale in Winter can be just as successful as one in Summer.
 Timing is sometimes governed by your own circumstances.
 Some clients try to play the market and hope there is a better time in the future.
 From our experience this is not always a good move as markets can be volatile.
 If there are segments of a change in the market a good agent will be able to provide sound evidence of the most current conditions.